pauljsolomon/seed-ansible/README.md

 # Could not get to work/didn't finish

 * graylog setup
+* Didn't adjust node types to match servers (basically used `t2.nano` for all node types)
 * did not finish full configurion of all services, but generally got the node up with basic service installed
 * postgres hba/etc. setup
 * rundeck UI